 To a student looking for guidance on what to play, this site will seem huge and daunting.
 Besides, many of the scores listed go back to authentic period prints, not always legible looking to modern eyes.
 And there is seldom much help with the fingering.

 All by way of saying, this site is great (actually a useful resource for advanced players who want to examine original scores and such) but, hey, where’s the usability?
 By a beginner, at that.

 The Delcamp forum has for long been a meeting place of serious classical guitar aficionados.
 It’s a forum of knowledgeable and helpful people willing to share their advice on anything from buying a great guitar to offering technique critiques.

-As a site for finding classical guitar sheet music, this one shines too.
+As a site for finding classical guitar sheet music, it shines too.

 Delcamp’s music finder page has all the marks of a big, orderly catalog.
 Composer eras are clearly marked out from Renaissance to Contemporary with corresponding composers inside each era.

 Delcamp’s listings are somewhere between an arbitrary choice of a few hundred pieces chosen by the Classical Guitar Shed, say, and an exhaustive listing of every possible piece by every known composer of an IMSLP.